cjc1103/Audio-Archive-Toolbox/README.md

  *   -h|--help              display options list on console
  *   --hh|--verbose         write StandardError datastream to console
- *   --debug                switch to write debug files to console *
+ *   --debug                switch to write debug files to console
+ *
+ * Configuration file
+ *   An optional configuration file can be used for various configuration options
+ *   the file is called "aatb_config.ini" and is located in the program directory *
+ *   Command line Macro substitution
+ *   [macros]
+ *   macro name = command line arguments
+ *   e.g.: -xyz = --verify --tag --all -p
+ *
  * Dependencies and limitations
- * This program requires .NET 7.0 runtime or later, and is compiled as a x64 Windows binary *
+ *   This program requires .NET 8.0 runtime or later, and is compiled as a x64 Windows binary
+ *   IniParser.dll library, created by Windows Visual Studio NuGet package ini-parser *
  * External Windows programs called from this script (must be in path).
 The installation script will
  * create a directory "c:\Program Files\Audio Tools" to install these programs.